Skip to main content Skip to navigation Skip to footer

 • Schedule storage prune after backup runs.
 Pair storage prune with your backup schedule to keep storage costs under control without manual intervention.

-• Combine machine prune with deploy-backup.
-After deploying backup schedules (rdc machine deploy-backup), add a periodic machine prune to clean up stale snapshots and orphaned datastore artifacts.
+• Combine machine prune with the backup schedule.
+After deploying backup schedules (rdc machine backup schedule), add a periodic machine prune to clean up stale snapshots and orphaned datastore artifacts.